InformaticsMatters/squonk/openshift/ansible/README.md

     ansible-playbook playbooks/infra/deploy.yaml

 ## Deploying the key application components
-You can run Squonk playbook from this directory with the commands: -
+You can run Squonk's playbooks from this directory with the commands: -

     ansible-playbook playbooks/squonk/deploy.yaml
     ansible-playbook playbooks/squonk-chemcentral/deploy.yaml